 Federal Judge Rules VA Must Offer Benefits to Same-Sex Couples in Marriage Equality States

-August 30, 2013 by Maureen McCarty, HRC Associate Director of Digital Media
+August 30, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 The Department of Veteran Affairs must offer full rights and benefits to legally married same-sex couples living in marriage equality states, according to a federal judge’s ruling filed yesterday.